google-marketing-solutions/margin-protection/ts/dv360/README.md

 4. Add your Agency ID or Advertiser ID under **General/Settings**.
 Note: Agency ID is **not recommended** for large agencies because it can exhaust time limits in Apps Script.
 5. Manually run **Fetch Data** or **Pre-Launch QA** under the **Launch Monitor** menu in Google Sheets.
 You will probably need to do this twice: Once to authorize permissions Launch Monitor requests, and once to see results.
    ![screenshot showing Launch Monitor menu in Google Sheets](docs/resources/menu.png)

+## Development

+To build this project from source, run `yarn build`.